-The European Conference for Social Work Research (ECSWR)
+Call for bids to host European Conference for Social Work Research (ECSWR) 2025 and 2026

 The European Conference of Social Work Research (ECSWR) is the major annual event of the European Social Work Research Association (ESWRA).
 The conference has taken place since 2011 and is highly regarded amongst social work researchers across Europe, as an important annual event for sharing research findings and debating ideas as well as networking.
 It has grown in size and reputation, and the ESWRA Board is keen that ECSWR continues to develop and strengthen its quality, reach and value for social work research in Europe.

-Applications should be submitted to the ESWRA Executive Administrator, Claire Prater, (firstname.lastname@example.org) The key criteria against which any bid will be assessed will be:
+Applications should be submitted to the ESWRA Executive Administrator, Claire Prater, (firstname.lastname@example.org) by 3rd October 2022

 - The prospective conference host must demonstrate that they have the capacity and experience for the planning and administration of organising such a large and high-profile international event.